Flaganti/Twitch/README.md

 ### [Can I add my own commands to the bot?](https://github.com/Flaganti/Twitch/blob/master/command_headers.py)

 Yes.
-Use the !command command.
+Use the !command, command.

 Or if you know some python you can add commands in the command_headers.py